putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 “Rebel scum,” LW-312 said contemptuously.

 “We need to report,” FD-472 said.
-He paused a pick off a leaf and brush off some dirt that had been become stuck to his armor.
+He paused to pick off a leaf and brush off some dirt that had become stuck to his armor.

 Their commlinks offered nothing but a squeal of feedback and static.
 The Rebels were jamming communications, turning the Empire’s technology against itself.
 Just the kind of chaos they liked to spread.